 Stephanie joined the Renewables Grid Initiative in 2013.
 Her main responsibilities lie with RGI’s communications and media work and she is leading the good practice award activities.
 She previously worked in the communications team of the European Climate Foundation.
 Stephanie has studied at the Universities of Marburg and Hamburg, Germany, and the University of Southern Queensland in Australia.
 She holds degrees in political science and journalism.

-Dení joined RGI in April 2018.
-She is responsible for RGI's Business Plan and fundraising strategies.
+Dení joined the Renewables Grid Initiative in 2018.
+She is currently coordinating the work of the ‘Offshore Energy and Nature’ team, and previously was responsible for RGI's Business Plan and fundraising strategies.
 Prior to RGI, Deni worked as a consultant, managing and implementing international projects between the EU, Asia-Pacific and Latin-America in diverse sectors.
-Deni studied Sociology and Political Sciences at the National Autonomous University of Mexico and La Trobe University in Australia, and she holds a Master’s degree in International Relations from Xiamen University in China.
-Before coming to Berlin, she lived and worked in the Asia-Pacific region for over 7 years.
+She studied Sociology and Political Sciences at the National Autonomous University of Mexico and La Trobe University in Australia, and she holds a Master’s degree in International Relations from Xiamen University in China.

 Sophie joined the RGI team in January 2021 as Personal Assistant to the CEO.
 She has previously managed the communication for a sustainability project funded by the Creative Europe Programme of the European Union and has experience in advocacy and event management.
 Sophie holds degrees in Politics and International Relations (BA) and Media, Communications and International Journalism (MA) from the Universities of Bristol and Glasgow.

-Andrzej has been working at RGI since June 2017, having previously cooperated as researcher in the INSPIRE-Grid project since 2014 at the Potsdam Institute for Climate Impact Research (PIK).
+Andrzej has been working at RGI since May 2017, having previously cooperated as researcher in the INSPIRE-Grid project since 2014 at the Potsdam Institute for Climate Impact Research (PIK).
 In his work he combines aspects derived from social and political realities with the functioning of the energy systems.
-Currently, he is managing the Sustainable Energy Transitions Laboratory (SENTINEL) project, aiming to improve existing energy models by applying diversified stakeholders' perspectives to them.
-He holds a Master Degree in International Relations from the Wrocław University and is completing his PhD degree at the Bavarian School of Public Policy at the Technical University of Munich.
+Currently, he is managing two Horizon 2020 projects: SENTINEL and WHY, aiming to improve existing and develop new energy models by applying diversified stakeholders' perspectives to them.
+He holds a Master Degree in International Relations from the Wrocław University and is completing his PhD at the Bavarian School of Public Policy at the Technical University of Munich.

 Alexandros joined RGI in March 2021 to support its Advocacy team.
 He is a fully qualified lawyer in Greece and prior to RGI worked as legal counsel in law firms and corporate environments in Greece and Germany.
 He holds a Bachelor of Laws (LLB) from the Aristotle University of Thessaloniki (AUTH) and he is currently pursuing a Master of Business Law (MBL) with a focus on European and International Energy Law at the Technical University of Berlin.